Redscale Film: Fuji Superia 400

 While I mostly embrace the unpredictability of film, I still want to make sure I’m in the ballpark when I try a new technique such as redscale film.
 After all, you might have to wait months before seeing the result, depending on how long you forget about the roll of film in a cupboard.

 I learned through some internet research that you should add at least two stops to your exposure when shooting redscale film.
-Since I shot Fujifilm Superia 400, 2 stops more exposure meant metering like it was 100 speed film.
+Since I shot Fuji Superia 400, 2 stops more exposure meant metering like it was 100 speed film.
 That works out fine if outdoors with good light, but if you started out with say, 100 speed film, that means you are now shooting 25 speed film.
 Unless it’s REALLY sunny outside, this would not be good for hand-holding a camera.
 For that reason, I would recommend at least starting with 400 speed film if you want to try out redscale without needing a tripod.

 Even though I did my best with researching how to expose the film, I ended up with many strange and happy accidents (see below):